 (A) are located on one or more adjacent properties;

-(B) are under common legal control; and
+(B) are in common legal control; and

 (C) are functionally dependent in their operations.

 (b) The definition contained in Subparagraph (a)(3) of this Rule does not affect the calculation of the allowable emission rate of any indirect heat exchanger permitted prior to April 1, 1999.